JayaKeerthi9/Busticketbooking/README.md

 # Busticketbooking
-We have done this project using java servlets,HTML,CSS,JS
+I have done this project using java servlets,HTML,CSS,JS

 **Home Page**